owtf/owtf/README.md

 ##### Easy to use APIs

 OWTF uses **PostgreSQL** as the database backend.
-All core **OWTF** functions and options are exposed through APIs making it easy to add new features with little overhead.
+All core **OWTF** functions and options are exposed through APIs making it easy to add new features with little effort.

 ##### Follows popular pen-testing standards